polymonster/pmtech/readme.md

 - ios project genetion - Simple script to copy ios files and fixup xcode to support ios projects.
 - Shader Compiler - FXC offline shader compilation.
 - Shader Builder - A python script and some macros help porting from hlsl to glsl, JSON can be used to specify addition information such as depth stencil state or blend modes.
 A JSON metadata file is generated along with each shader program to provide reflection information to help generate d3d input layouts, gl vertex arrays and bind gl uniforms, uniform buffers and textures to the correct locations.

+*Getting started*

+Run the build.py script in pmtech/examples to see how to build code projects and data

+on osx you can run ./travis.sh which will genereate GNU make files and compile from the command line.

 **examples**